ProgrammersOfVilnius/pov-check-health/check-health.rst

 -h           Print brief usage message and exit.
 -v           Verbose output: show what checks are being performed.
 -g           Generate a sample config file and print it to stdout.
--c FILENAME  Use the specified config file instead of ``/etc/pov/check-health``.
+-f FILENAME  Use the specified config file instead of ``/etc/pov/check-health``.

 AVAILABLE CHECKS